illinois-cs241/illinois-cs241.github.io/_slides/deepfried_dd.md

 * You might recognize 'dd if=/dev/zero of=/dev/null'
 * Allows a few dozen different parameters

+## Applications of `dd` (1/2)

+* Data transfer
+* Modification of files in-place
+* Wiping disks for security (e.g. prior to recycling hardware)
+  - Contents of a file are not necessarily overwritten on deletion

+## Applications of `dd` (2/2)

+* Generating files with random data (will be useful for testing file transfer in upcoming Networking MP)
+* "Flashing" / installing custom ROMs (enhanced version of vanilla OS) on Android devices

+Note:
+* The real `dd` performs block level I/O, as opposed to filesystem-level I/O for increased performance
+* As a result, if misused, can easily corrupt your hard disk/SSD (be very careful running this as root)
+* In this lab, we will be implementing this tool using file-level I/O (`fread`, `fwrite`, etc.)

 ## Notable dd parameters

 * `if=FILE`: read from FILE instead of stdin